 Some insurance policies have an excess fee on their plan, you will be required to settle this as per the protocol for self-funding patients.
 Failure to make payment within 28 days of the due date will have the matter referred to our debt collecting agency.

 A missed appointment means a lost opportunity to offer someone else an earlier appointment.
 A late cancelled appointment makes it difficult to make the necessary arrangements with other patients to attend at very short notice.
-Dr Guruswamy therefore requires you to give at least 2 clear working days’ notice if you wish to cancel or change your appointment otherwise you will be charged for the missed appointment (unless the vacated slot can be filled).
+Dr Guruswamy therefore requires you to give at least 2 clear working days’ notice if you wish to cancel or change your appointment otherwise you will be charged for the missed appointment.
 Please note that most health insurance companies will not generally cover the cancellation fee and you will be liable for this.
 Dr Guruswamy makes every effort to be punctual but may occasionally be delayed in consultations.
 If this occurs prior to your appointment, she will ensure you get your full appointment time but if you leave before waiting for 30 minutes,

 the full charge for the consultation will be payable by you.